directvt/vtm/doc/architecture.md

 The internal operating mode is determined by the command-line options used.
 By default, the `Desktop Client` mode is used.

 In `Desktop Client` and `Desktop Applet` operating modes the interprocess communication mode is autodetected at startup.
-In other operating modes, only the `Command line` mode is used and only if the platform TTY is available.
+In other operating modes, only the `Text/VT` mode is used and only if the platform TTY is available.

 ## Internal operating modes